labapart/gattlib/README.md

 GattLib is a library used to access Generic Attribute Profile (GATT) protocol of BLE (Bluetooth Low Energy) devices.

 It is based on Bluez 4.101 GATT code (prior to Bluez D-BUS API).
+Some changes has been made to support additional features and former versions of Bluez.

 It has been introduced to allow to build applications hosted on platform with a version of Bluez prior to v5.x that could easily communicate with BLE devices.